alshawwaf/sbt-r82/README.md

-## Check Point Software Blade Demo
+## Check Point Software Blade Demo Environment

 This Demo Environment is aimed to help demo the Check Point Software Blades.
-While this training was designed on Check POint R82, the Labs and demo should work with other Check Point versions.
+While this training was designed on Check Point R82, the Labs and demo should work with other Check Point versions.
-Included blades include:
+Included blades:

 ```
 - Application Control and URL filtering
-- HTTPS INspection
+- HTTPS Inspection
-- Idenitty Awareness
+- Identity Awareness
 - Inspection Settings
 - IPS
 - Anti-Virus